 When modifying your LLC’s information – like changing your registered agent or principal address to a member or a registered agent service – you will want to confirm the information that the Secretary of State already has on file.
 A name search will take care of this for you.

 How to Perform a Montana LLC Name Search

 There may be a number of reasons to search for a business name, but there’s only one method to actually do it: the Montana Business Search.

 For name availability, enter your desired name in the search bar and click the “Search” button.
 The page may populate with results, which means that your name is in use and you’ll need to brainstorm some other options.
 If the search returns no results, congratulations!
 Your name is available and you’re free to reserve it or use it on your Articles of Organization.

-Perhaps your goal isn’t name availability, but a specific piece of business information instead.
+Perhaps your goal isn’t to determine name availability, but to find a specific piece of business information instead.
 Using the same search function, enter the full or partial business name in the search bar.
 You can narrow the search by entering a registration date or business status (active or inactive).
-Select on any of the results to see the following information:
+Select any of the results to see the following information: